meeeejin/til/oracle/how-to-resize-the-online-redo-logfiles.md

 UNUSED                       0                      0                    0
 ```

-4. Switch until we are into log group 1 or 3, so we can drop **CURRENT** log groups 2:
+4. Switch until we are into log group 1 or 3, so we can drop **CURRENT** log group 2:

 ```bash
 SQL> alter system switch logfile;